-On the occasion of Altaroma 2023 RUFA organises on Wednesday 1 February at 6:30 pm at the Fashion Lab at RUFA Pastificio Cerere the workshop: “Let’s play with the idea of sensuality and inclusion”, under the guidance of the expert designer Alessandra Donato, Founder of the sustainable brand TANGOLI, and Guenda Cermel, Coordinator of the Bachelor’s programme in Sustainable Fashion Design.
+On the occasion of Altaroma 2023 on Wednesday 1 February at 6:30 pm at the RUFA Fashion Lab the workshop: “Let’s play with the idea of sensuality and inclusion” was held, under the guidance of the expert designer Alessandra Donato, Founder of the sustainable brand TANGOLI, and Guenda Cermel, Coordinator of the Bachelor’s programme in Sustainable Fashion Design.

 A workshop open to all, to play with the values of femininity and seduction (with a quotation from Vivienne Westwood), going beyond the current patterns of unisex and genderless.
 An upcycling acitivty to create an original garment from recycled haute couture dresses and fabrics.
-To this end, participants are encouraged to bring one to three garments that they intend to throw away, or vintage, salvaged, etc. and, if they have them, safety pins, pins, and fabric scissors.
+To this end, participants are encouraged to bring one to three garments that they intend to throw away, or vintage, salvaged, etc. and safety pins, pins, and fabric scissors.

 In the era of ‘sex sells’, sex was and is only used to create a positive association of thought with a certain product and thus drive the consumer to purchase.
 Today, however, in fashion, there is talk of alternative sensualities, the sole purpose of which is to regain the feminine centrality of women or people in general.
 Sensuality must be an intimate idea and linked to the relationship with one’s own body, one’s own self-esteem.

 With fashion’s interest in diversity and inclusion, the meaning of dressing sensually is changing.
 The term ‘sexy’ itself is now subjective and complex.
 This workshop on ‘recycling’ puts the body and its forms at the centre, and the source clothes and fabrics are truly reinterpreted, experienced and transformed.
 While discussing models of femininity in fashion with images and videos to draw inspiration from.